-UW Extension's Regional Natural Resources Program (RNRP)
+UWEX's Regional Natural Resources Program

-The UWS cooperates on community-focused educational programs with other state agencies involved with water resources and natural resource issues.
-Since 1998, UW-Extension has worked in partnership to support state, county, and local efforts to protect and improve surface and ground water quality and quantity across the state.
-Eleven locally situated Natural Resource Educators develop and conduct programs that reach local and statewide audiences, accessing state-level support for educational material development and program evaluation.
-The educational programs address a broad range of groundwater-related topics, including drinking water, threats to groundwater quality, impacts of land-use changes and land management decisions on groundwater quantity, information about localized groundwater problems such as karst geology, water conservation and efficiency, along with a variety of other water quality issues.
+The University of Wisconsin System cooperates on community-focused educational programs with other state agencies involved with water resources and natural resource issues.
+Since 1998, UWEX has worked in partnership to support state, county, and local efforts to protect and improve surface and ground water quality and quantity across the state.
+Locally situated natural resource educators develop and conduct programs that reach local and statewide audiences, accessing state-level support for educational material development and program evaluation.
+The educational programs address a broad range of groundwater-related topics, including drinking water, threats to groundwater quality, impacts of land-use changes and land management decisions on groundwater quantity, information about localized groundwater problems such as karst geology, water conservation and efficiency, along with a variety of other issues associated with nutrients in surface water and groundwater.